-Eggs: This recipe uses whole egg and egg yolk, which makes them super chewy and rich like a brownie.
+Eggs: This recipe uses whole egg and egg yolk, which makes them super chewy and rich like my sprinkle brownies.

 Before you start, line a square baking pan with parchment paper to cover all four sides.
 Then preheat the oven to 350 F.

-STEP ONE: Whisk together the wet ingredients.
-In a large bowl, whisk together the room-temperature melted butter, light brown sugar, and lemon zest, then whisk in the egg and egg yolk until combined.
+Step 1: Whisk together the wet ingredients.
+In a large bowl, whisk together the room-temperature melted butter, light brown sugar, and lemon zest, then whisk in the egg and egg yolk until combined (image 1 below).

-STEP TWO: Mix in the dry ingredients.
-Use a rubber spatula to fold the all-purpose flour, baking powder, salt, and diced fresh strawberries into the batter until just combined.
+Step 2: Mix in the dry ingredients.
+Use a rubber spatula to fold the all-purpose flour, baking powder, salt, and diced fresh strawberries into the batter until just combined (image 2 below).

-STEP THREE: Spread into a square pan.
-Evenly spread the blondie batter into the prepared baking pan using an offset spatula.
+Step 3: Spread into a square pan.
+Evenly spread the blondie batter into the prepared baking pan using an offset spatula (image 3 above).

-STEP FOUR: Bake!
-Place a few slices of fresh strawberry on top.
+Step 4: Bake!
+Place a few slices of fresh strawberry on top (image 4 above).

 Bake until a toothpick inserted into the center comes out with just a few moist crumbs.
 Let the pan cool completely on a wire cooling rack, then cut the cooled blondies into 16 servings and enjoy!